kappazeta/cm-vsm/README.md

-# cvat-vsm
+# cm-vsm
-A raster conversion and segmentation mask vectorization tool for CVAT.
+A raster conversion and segmentation mask vectorization tool for KappaZeta cloudmask.

 ## Dependencies
 The following system dependencies are needed: